fbef0102/Game-Private_Plugin/L4D_插件/Special_Infected_特感/l4d_infected_hp_text/readme.md

 		// How health bar text displays
 		// 0: In Hint Box, 1: In center text
 		l4d_infected_hp_text_type "1"

+		// 1=All players who attacked S.I./Witch will see the updated health bar in real-time
+		// 0=Only last attacker can see the health bar l4d_infected_hp_text_realtime "1"

 		// If 1, Display health value on health bar l4d_infected_hp_text_number "1"